The Long-Term Approach to Smart Investing: Tips for Building a Successful Portfolio

 You might feel at ease taking on greater risk if your finances are stable and your income is reliable.

-If your financial situation is questionable, try to stay in the safe zone.
+If your financial situation is questionable, stay in the safe zone.
 Invest small amounts over short time horizons and wait for your moment.
-One of the major factors that can influence your risk tolerance is emotion.
-Your emotions may greatly affect how much risk you are willing to take.
+One of the significant factors that can influence your risk tolerance is emotion.
+Your emotions may significantly affect how much risk you are willing to take.

-If market swings make you easily stressed out or anxious, you’re probably not going to make high-risk investments.
-It’s important to know yourself and be aware of your virtues and flaws.
+If market swings make you easily stressed out or anxious, you’ll probably not make high-risk investments.
+Knowing yourself and being aware of your virtues and flaws is important.

 Regularly monitor and adjust your portfolio

-Even if it seems like something that’s nearly as important for a good portfolio, regularly monitoring and checking it is very important.
+Even if it seems like something nearly as important as a good portfolio, regularly monitoring and checking it is very important.

 Is the long run always better?

-If you’re in the investment industry, perhaps you’ve seen some big gains and fast market changes, or maybe you’ve seen people get rich almost overnight.
+If you’re in the investment industry, perhaps you’ve seen some significant gains and fast market changes, or maybe you’ve seen people get rich almost overnight.

 And as the proverb says: Easy come, easy go.